STORM-IRIT/Radium-Engine/.github/PULL_REQUEST_TEMPLATE.md

+UPDATE the form below to describe your PR.

 * **Please check if the PR fulfills these requirements**
 - [ ] Is the Pull-Request done against the right branch:
   - `master`: for hotfixes not impacting the API